rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_file_adapter/cpp/README.md

 - `FileAdapter` implements the plugin that is loaded by *RTI Routing Service*.
 It is responsible to create and delete connections.
 - `FileConnection` implements a connection.
 This component is responsible of the creation and deletion of `StreamReaders` and `StreamWriters`.
-- `FileDiscoveryStreamReader` implements the logic necessary to propagate information about newly discovered streams to RTI Routing Service.
+- `FileInputDiscoveryStreamReader` implements the logic necessary to propagate information about newly discovered streams to RTI Routing Service.
 - `FileStreamReader` implements an `StreamReader` that reads sample information from a CSV file.
 - `FileStreamWriter` implements an `StreamReader` that writes sample information to a file in JSON format.